qiskit-community/spank-plugins/docs/ux.md

 Access credentials should not visible to HPC users or other non-privileged users on the system.
 Therefore, sensitive data can be put in separate files which can be access protected accordingly.

-Note that all users share the same access and hence need appropriate user vetting before getting access to quantum resources.
+Note that slurm has got full access to the backend.
+This has several implications:

+* the slurm plugin is responsible for multi-tenancy (ensuring that users don't see results of other users' jobs)
+* vetting of users (who is allowed to access the QPU) and ensuring according access is up to the HPC cluster side
-(This also implies that the capacity and priority of the QPU usage is solely managed through slurm; there is not other scheduling of users involved outside of slurm).
+* the capacity and priority of the QPU usage is solely managed through slurm; there is not other scheduling of users involved outside of slurm

 ##### HPC user scope
 Execution lanes are not exposed to the HPC administrator or user directly.